+The Group does not distinguish between markets or segments for the purpose of internal reporting.
 The Group's long-lived assets are substantially all located in the PRC and substantially all the Group's revenues are derived from within the PRC, therefore, no geographical segments are presented.

-(ah) Recent accounting pronouncements
+(ae) Recent accounting pronouncements

 The Company qualifies as an "emerging growth company", or EGC, pursuant to the Jumpstart Our Business Startups Act of 2012, as amended, or the JOBS Act.
 As an EGC, the Company can elect to not adopt any new or revised financial accounting standards until such date that a private company is otherwise required to comply with such new or revised accounting standards.
-The Group adopts the following standards based on extended transition period provided to private companies or early adopts as necessary as permitted by the respective standards.
+The Company adopts the following standards based on extended transition period provided to private companies or early adopts as necessary as permitted by the respective standards.